ameeraarfaa/BookMark/README.md

 ## Design Rationale
 **1. Options Menu for Easy Navigation**
-- The options menu** in `MarkedBooksActivity` allows easy switching between Search and Marked Books screens, enhancing navigation and providing a straightforward way to access the main features.
+- The options menu that is persistent throughout the app allows easy navigation between Search and Marked Books screens, providing a straightforward way to access the main features.

 **2. Reusing `BookAdapter` and `BookInfo`**
 - `BookAdapter` and `BookInfo` are reused in both `MainActivity` and `MarkedBooksActivity`, avoiding redundant code and ensuring consistency.
 This simplifies maintenance and improves code reusability.